Applications8 min read

 A common way to respond to an examination report is by making legal submissions.
 This means presenting written arguments to the examiner explaining why their objection should be withdrawn.

-For example, if the examiner has raised an objection on the basis that your mark is not distinctive enough to be registered, you might argue that the mark does in fact possess the requisite level of distinctiveness when considered as a whole and in the context of the goods or services you've applied for.
+If the examiner has raised an objection on the basis that your mark is not distinctive enough, you might argue that the mark does in fact possess the requisite level of distinctiveness when considered as a whole and in the context of the goods or services you have applied for.

 Legal submissions require a solid understanding of trade mark law and how examiners apply the relevant tests.
 A well-crafted submission can make the difference between acceptance and refusal.